Exploring Acadia's Tidepools

 The opportunity to tidepool occurs between the window of time 1.5 hours before to 1.5 hours after low tide.
 It is best to start tidepooling before low tide and to leave as the tide is rising.

 Before you head out to the intertidal zone on your own, check the tide chart for your location:

 Protect the Marine Life

 Remember these marine animals are not indestructible.
 Our careless handling and footsteps can do damage that the changing tides cannot.
-When you visit the intertidal zone, keep in mind these tips for your safety and for the protection of marine life:
+Keep in mind these tips for your safety and for the protection of marine life.